ysugimoto/twist/README.md

 }
 ```

-Of course you'll confuse when cascading from different file types, so usually you can use from same file types of partial configurations and integrate it, and secret values (like accessToken, etc) should be assigned from envrironment variables:
+Of course you'll confuse when cascading from different file types, so usually you can use from same file of partial configurations and integrate it, and secret values (like accessToken, etc) should be assigned from envrironment variables:

 ```json
 # /path/to/server.json